PrefectHQ/prefect/docs/tutorial/projects.md

     If pulling from a private repository, your pull step might appear like below.
 Note that the access_token is a "Secret" type, which will be retrieved and inferred.
     ```yaml
     pull:
-    - prefect.projects.steps.git_clone:
+    - prefect.deployment.steps.git_clone:
         repository: https://github.com/PrivateRepo/test-private-repo.git
         branch: main
         access_token: "{{ prefect.blocks.secret.my-github-secret }}"
     ```
     These `pull` steps are the instructions sent to your worker's runtime environment that allow it to clone your project in remote locations.
-For more information, see [the project concept documentation](/concepts/projects/).
+For more information, see [the project concept documentation](/concepts/deployment/).

-    For more examples of configuration options available for cloning projects, see [the `git_clone` step documentation](/api-ref/prefect/projects/steps/pull).
+    For more examples of configuration options available for cloning, see [the `git_clone` step documentation](/api-ref/prefect/deployment/steps/pull).

 ### Dockerized deployment